joelsmith5k/webapp_template_team44/README.md

 * [Content](#content)

 ## General Info
-This browser based web application to ...
+Cineder is a mobile application that helps inidividuals efficiently find movies that they would like to watch together.

 ## Collaborators:
 * Joel Smith:
-* Martin Gatchev:
+* Martin Gatchev
 * Kazuma Kunogi

 ## Technologies: